-This intensive one-week course allows students to explore different contemporary approaches to painting the figure and to complete two paintings using either oil or acrylic paint.
-We will explore how to create strong, vibrant, assertive figures in a contemporary style...
+In this intensive one-week course you will explore different contemporary approaches to painting the figure and complete two paintings using either oil or acrylics.You will have the opportunity to learn how to produce strong, vibrant, assertive figures in a contemporary style...

 Taught by: Roger Gill.